George R. Fearing: Military service

 Fearing was active in the Preparedness Movement and attended the First Officers' Training Camp at Plattsburg, New York.
 In 1916, he enlisted in the aviation section of the Massachusetts Naval Militia and trained at Marblehead, Massachusetts.
 In 1916, he received flying instruction at the Massachusetts State Militia Aviation Camp on Great Misery Island.
 In 1917, he was elected to the Massachusetts Public Safety Committee and served as head of aviation section on the committee on naval affairs.

 On May 7, 1917, he left the naval militia and enrolled in U.S. Naval Reserve Force as an Ensign.
 He was ordered overseas on August 16, 1917, and was put in charge of the American aviators training at the French flying school in Gironde.
 Later that year, he was transferred to the U.S. Naval Aviation Headquarters in Paris.
 He was commissioned a Lieutenant (junior grade) on February 1, 1918, and promoted to Lieutenant a month later.
 He was made liaison officer with United States Army Air Service and later made Chief of Aviation, U.S. Naval Aviation Foreign Service.
 He was transferred to London when the U.S. Naval Aviation Headquarters was moved there and was the head of the planning section there.
 He was promoted to Lieutenant commander on September 30, 1918, and was placed on inactive duty on January 14, 1919.

-Personal life and death
+Personal life

 On May 12, 1897, Fearing married Hester Sullivan Cochrane in Boston.
 Their son, George III, was born the following year.
 They maintained a home on Beacon Street in Boston's Back Bay and another in Westwood, Massachusetts.

 Fearing died on June 15, 1956, in Westwood, Massachusetts.